Visual Artist Program

 Artists have had a long-standing impact on the awareness and appreciation of important landscapes in the United States including National Parks, and now the Larimer County Natural Resources Department is offering the same opportunity to artistically express appreciation of the dynamic landscapes of protected lands within Larimer County.

-The Visual Artist Program offers professional visual artists the opportunity to pursue their art while being surrounded by the inspiring landscapes of the protected open spaces and parks in Larimer County.
-For the purposes of this program, a professional artist is defined as an individual who derives the majority of yearly income from the sale of their artworks.
+The Visual Artist Program offers Larimer County visual artists the opportunity to pursue their art while being surrounded by the inspiring landscapes of the protected open spaces and parks in Larimer County.
 The Department offers an Annual Permit Pass to selected participants.
 This is a volunteer position, no stipend is provided.

 Benefits to the Visual Artist: